In The News...

 The Rights of Manoomin, modeled after the Rights of Nature, codify the right of manoomin to the right to pure water and freshwater habitat; the right to a healthy climate system and a natural environment free from human-caused global warming impacts and emissions; the right to be free from patenting; as well as rights to be free from infection, infestation, or drift by any means from genetically engineered organisms, trans-genetic risk seed, or other seeds that have been developed using methods other than traditional plant breeding.

-The Community Environmental Legal Defense Fund (CELDF), with its International Center for the Rights of Nature, is assisting Honor the Earth in the development of the draft law.
+This important ordinance secures manoomin stronger protection from development projects.
+“Manoomin is sacred to the Anishinaabeg, and it is time the law reflects this,” explains Winona LaDuke, executive director, Honor the Earth.
+The Community Environmental Legal Defense Fund (CELDF), with its International Center for the Rights of Nature, is assisted Honor the Earth in the development of the draft law.
 “This is a very important step forward in the Rights of Nature movement.
 This would be the first law to recognize legal rights of plant species,” explains Mari Margil, CELDF’s associate director.